strongloop/loopback/docs/api.md

 // attach to the memory connector User.attachTo(memory);

-// also attach the session model to a data source User.session.attachTo(memory);
+// also attach the session model to a datasource User.session.attachTo(memory);

 // expose over the app's api
 app.model(User);
 ```

 **Note:** By default the `loopback.User` model uses the `loopback.Session` model to persist sessions.
 You can change this by setting the `session` property.

-**Note:** You must attach both the `User` and `User.session` model's to a data source!
+**Note:** You must attach both the `User` and `User.session` model's to a datasource!

 ##### User Creation

 Create a user like any other model.